 If your age is above 40 or you are unable to produce any healthy eggs, donor eggs will help you carry and deliver a healthy baby.
-This is also considerd to be the best option when there is a risk of passing a genetic disease like Tay-Sachs disease or sickle cell anaemia to the offspring.
+This is also considered to be the best option when there is a risk of passing a genetic disease like Tay-Sachs disease or sickle cell anemia to the offspring.

 Treatment: What to expect

 - If you want to go for an unknown egg donor, you can find her easily through our fertility clinic.
 You can choose her considering her physical attributes, ethnic history, educational record, and job.
 Most donors that are chosen are usually between 21 and 29 years old and have mental, medical, and genetic screening.
 You must know how your clinic selects candidates ” some perform less extended tests and background checks as compared to the others.
 If you choose to use donor embryos, you can either select a separate egg and sperm donor or make use of a frozen embryo provided by a couple that had extras.

 - Once picked a donor, it is advised for you and her to take birth control pills in order to sync your reproductive cycles” she has to ovulate only when your uterine lining is ready to support an embryo.
 She’ll also be given a fertility drug in order to help her produce several mature eggs for fertilization.
 Meanwhile, you will also receive estrogen and progesterone for preparing your uterus for pregnancy.
 Once the eggs are mature, an anesthetic will be given to her for removing the eggs from her ovaries through the insertion of a needle through her vaginal wall with the help of ultrasound for guidance.